ALL STATE DATA UPDATED FOR 2020!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, Indiana as a whole has shorter average wait times than the national average.
-An exception to this is the Indianapolis office which has an average wait time of 17.4 months.
-The approval rates for all of the offices below average, none of which reaching 50%.
+As the table here and the chart below indicate, in 2020, Indiana as a whole has shorter average wait times than the national average.
+An exception to this is the Indianapolis office which has an average wait time of 14.1 months.
+The approval rates for all of the offices, are below the National average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.